Jump to section:

 Not at The Perfect Smile Studios.
 We use special techniques to give painless injections.
 Our dental drills are water-cooled and the best in modern dentistry.
 We use high-quality anaesthetic solutions that work predictably.

 Our highly experienced dentists work with a light touch for your total comfort.
 We also give you a hand-held buzzer so that you can stop us at any time.
-For really nervous clients, we offer sedation techniques which work superbly well.
+For really nervous clients, we offer sedation techniques that work superbly well.

 5. How much can I have done in one session?